mubinur/BanglishTools/README.md

 As of write now there is no other tool on the internet to translate this sort of badly formated banglish text to Bangla.
-I will work on it further to fix all the issues and make it more accurate.

 Known Issues: